The Language of Resilience

 What to Say (and Avoid) to Build Teen Resilience

 Sometimes finding the right words is hard — especially when responding to emotions our teens are dealing with.
 You can build teens’ resilience by re-framing the way you respond to common situations.
-Read on for some examples of what to say (and what to avoid).
-For even more examples, check out the slideshow.
+For more examples of what to say (and what to avoid), check out the slideshow.

 What better way to prepare our teens to be successful adults than to support their developing resilience?
 Resilient people handle adversity well.
 They get the most out of life in good times and they thrive in the long-term.